EmbraceLife/image_classification_dlnd2/outline.md

 - add output layer
 - return tensor

-**Build Neural Net**
+## **Build A Forward Pass**
+> run all funcs created above to build a network from input tensors to layers, then to accuracy tensor
 - reset all variables of default graph
-- create tensors for features, labels and dropout
+- run funcs to create tensors for features, labels and dropout
-- run the CNN model function, return logits tensor
+- run CNN model function to get logits tensor through a forward pass
-- name logits for loading from disk
+- name logits for loading from disk later
-- build cost tensor using softmax + cross_entropy + take_average on logits and true labels
+- build a cost tensor using softmax + cross_entropy + take_average on logits and true labels
-- build optimizer tensor with AdamOpt and cost
+- build a optimizer tensor with AdamOpt and cost
 - build a tensor for correct_pred
 - build a tensor for accuracy

+## more functions
-**Build a NN training function**
+**Build Backward Pass/Optimization function**
 - do a session run
 - feed features, labels, keep_prob data
 - run optimizer tensor

-**print stats function**
+** print stats function**
+> this func help to print loss and accuracy after each epoch and the last iteration
 - do a session run
 - feed data like above, except keep_prob = 1
 - run cost tensor compute to get loss